 Completed in August of 2006, WPI is proud to have played an integral part in the construction of the 16-story, 412,000 square foot OHSU Center for Health and Healing at the South Waterfront Campus.
 Designed by GBD Architects Inc., the Center for Health and Healing is one of the most eco-friendly buildings ever built in the nation and quite possibly the greenest large-scale health and bioscience building ever constructed.

-In February of 2007, the Center became the first large medical and research facility in the United States to have earned LEED (Leadership in Energy and Environmental Design) Platinum Certification, the highest attainable, from the U.S. Green Building Council.
+In February of 2007, the center became the first large medical and research facility in the United States to have earned LEED (Leadership in Energy and Environmental Design) Platinum Certification, the highest attainable, from the U.S. Green Building Council.

-The scope of work for WPI on this project included structural and light-gauge framing, drywall, plastering, acoustical ceiling installation, along with wood ceiling and fascia installation.
+The scope of work for WPI on this project included structural and light-gauge framing, drywall, plastering, acoustical ceiling installation, wood ceiling and fascia installation.
 WPI is proud of the role it played in helping to create one of the most environmentally friendly buildings in the world.